pop123123123/CLI_sentence_mixing/README.md

 	* ```y``` to accept the current combo and go to next chunk
 3. Loops to 1. until you enter an empty chunk
 4. The full video is formed from the selected combo

-Concerning the audio feedback mentioned at point 2:

 ## Tips